geleto/cascador-ai/README.md

 // Define a reusable base configuration const baseConfig = create.Config({ model: openai('gpt-4o'), temperature: 0.7, maxRetries: 3 });

-// A renderer to write drafts (inherits from baseConfig) const draftGenerator = create.TextGenerator({
+// A renderer to write drafts using a Cascada template for the prompt const draftGenerator = create.TextGenerator.withTemplate({
 	prompt: 'Write a short, engaging blog post about {{ topic }}.', }, baseConfig);

-// A renderer to critique drafts using a structured schema. const critiqueGenerator = create.ObjectGenerator({
+// A renderer to critique drafts using a structured schema and a templated prompt const critiqueGenerator = create.ObjectGenerator.withTemplate({
 	schema: z.object({
 		score: z.number().describe('Quality score from 1-10.'),
 		suggestions: z.array(z.string()).describe('Actionable suggestions for improvement.'),